 Data provided by

 At URL provided, select 'Screen industry: 2017/18' from the Download Data section.

 From the dataset Screen Industry: Tables 2017/18, this data was extracted:

 - Sheet: 1

-This data forms the table Screen Industry - Gross revenue by sector 2013–2016.
+This data forms the table Screen Industry - Gross revenue of screen industry businesses by sector 2014–2018.

 Dataset originally released on: